 The Red Army casualties had been high, despite their overwhelming human and firepower superiority.
 78,291 soldiers had lost their life, and 274,184 had been wounded.
-The natural fear of the Frontoviki of dying so close to the end, didn’t stop them, in their desperation for alcohol, to get wasted with solvent and other chemical liquids.
-Ironically and sadly, many died intoxicated during the victory celebrations, just when the war was over.
+The natural fear of the Frontoviki of dying so close to the end, didn’t stop their desperate search for alcohol, going as far as to replace it with solvent and other chemical liquids when short of it.
+Ironically, many died intoxicated during the celebrations, just when the war was over.
 Not a very heroic death.
 But very Russian indeed.

-Berzarin’s administration in Berlin was efficient, and the citizens, over a million of them with no home at all, and starving, regarded him in high esteem thanks to his efforts to feed and shelter the population.
-However, discipline was the Achilles heel of the Red Army, and looting and mass rape continued, despite the enforcement of harsher rules by Zhukov.
+Berzarin’s administration in Berlin was efficient, and the citizens, over a million of them, homeless and starving, regarded him in high esteem thanks to his efforts to feed and shelter them.
+However, indiscipline was rife in the ranks of the Red Army, and looting and mass rape continued despite the enforcement of harsher rules by Zhukov.

-There are estimates of 100,000 women raped in Berlin (10.000 died as a result), out of a total of 2 million women raped in Germany during the war, mostly in the Eastern Front.
-A minority of them suffered multiple rape.
-Some were ganged raped up to 23 times, and many contracted venereal diseases as a result.
-Many others aborted, their children refused by their husbands soldiers when they returned home.
+There exist estimates of 100,000 women raped in Berlin (10.000 died as a result), out of a total of 2 million women raped in Germany during the war, mostly in the Eastern Front.
+A minority of them suffering multiple rape.
+Some were ganged raped up to 23 times, and contracted venereal diseases as a result.
+Many others aborted, their children refused by their husbands when they returned home.

-The Frontoviki had few scruples and raped victims as young as 12 years old.
-Many women pledged themselves to a single soldier, to avoid multiple rape, and many resorted to prostitution in order to save their families and husbands from the drunk and unpredictable soldiers.
-During the consequent occupation, women also underwent prostitution, and their services were paid with cigarettes.
+The Frontoviki had few scruples and abuses victims as young as 12 years old.
+Many women pledged themselves to a single soldier, to avoid multiple gang rape or in order to save their families from retaliation.
+During the consequent occupation, women also underwent prostitution to get food, and their services were paid with cigarettes.
 The cigarette currency, Zigarettenwährung, was the black market exchange rate in the post-war Germany.

-When confronted with rape accusations, even some were perpetrated against liberated Jewish women, the Frontoviki replied calmly: ‘Frau ist Frau’.
+When confronted with rape accusations, some even perpetrated against liberated Jewish women, the Frontoviki replied calmly: ‘Frau ist Frau’.
 A woman is a woman.

-Even daughters and wives of members of the German communist party were raped, but according to Anthony Beevor, few was done from the chains of command of the Red Army, or from the Communist Party of the Soviet Union, to curb their men’s dangerous sexual lust.
-Antony Beevor’s book, Berlin: The Downfall 1945, has been recently banned in Ukraine, and has received fierce critics in Russia for presenting the Russian soldiers as mass rapists.
-The rape phenomena was described in Russia as an isolated factor, and stated that Germany didn’t undergo a fraction of the suffering they brought upon the Soviet Union.
+Even daughters and wives of members of the German communist party were raped, but according to Anthony Beevor, few was done from the high command of the Red Army, or from the USSR Communist Party, to curb the rank’s dangerous lust.
+Antony Beevor’s book, Berlin: The Downfall 1945, has been recently banned in Ukraine, and has received fierce critics in Russia for presenting their servicemen as mass rapists.
+The rape phenomena was described there as an isolated factor, and stated that Germany didn’t undergo a fraction of the suffering they brought upon the Soviet Union.

-Revenge was often invoked to justify rape in Germany.
-If revenge was truly the main trigger, the fact that liberated Russian, Polish and Jewish women were indiscriminately raped as well, should give a lot to reflect to those defending the sanctity and morality of the Red Army.
+Revenge was often invoked to justify rape.
+If revenge was truly the main trigger, the fact that liberated Russian, Polish and Jewish women were indiscriminately raped as well, should give a lot to reflect to those defending the sanctity of the Red Army.

-The Red Army was the main force that toppled the Nazi madness, but they often behaved unbecomingly, and rather than liberators, they resembled an occupation army that looted and raped under the cloak of revenge.
-For the Frontoviki, the ideological, moral, and strategical capture of Berlin, the death sentence to Hitler’s fanatical world, became simple a matter of collecting spoils of war.
+They were the main force that toppled the Nazi madness, but they often behaved unbecomingly, and rather than liberators, they resembled an occupation force that looted and raped everyone and everywhere under the pretext of revenge.
+For some, the ideological, moral, and strategical capture of Berlin, the death sentence to Hitler’s fanatical world, became simple a matter of collecting spoils of war.

 The final surrender of all the German forces came on the 8th of May (technically the early hours of the 9th of May).
 The Commander-in-chief of the German High Command (OKW), Field Marshall Wilhelm Keitel, together with representatives of the Luftwaffe (Air force) and Kriegsmarine (Navy) signed unconditional surrender, in Berlin, in front of the allies, represented by Zhukov and Air Chief Marshall Sir Arthur Tedder (Eisenhower’s deputy).

 Years of reconstruction and a though post-war period awaited for Europe.
-Pomerania, Silesia and East Prussia permanently detached from Germany.
+Pomerania, Silesia and East Prussia, permanently detached from Germany.
 Millions of their ethnic Germans forcefully relocated elsewhere.
-The remaining country divided and supervised by the conquering allies, awaited for a reunification that would take 45 years.
-A long process of denazification begun.
-And Berlin, the former centre of Nazi power, atoning for its sins, wouldn’t be totally free and whole until 1989.
+The remaining country was divided and supervised by the conquering allies, dreaming of a reunification that would take 45 years.
+A painful process of denazification awaited.
+And Berlin, former epicentre of Nazi power, atoning for its sins, wouldn’t be free and whole until 1989.